Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Under (145.5)

-Kentucky's record against the spread so far this season is 16-15-0, and Kansas State's is 21-10-0.
-A total of 19 out of the Kentucky Wildcats' games this season have gone over the point total, and 16 of the Kansas State Wildcats' games have gone over.
-The two teams score 150.1 points per game, 4.6 more points than this matchup's total.
-Kentucky has a 6-4 record against the spread while going 6-4 overall over the last 10 contests.
-Kansas State has gone 6-4 against the spread and 6-4 overall in its last 10 contests.
+Kentucky's record against the spread so far this season is 16-15-0, while Kansas State's is 21-10-0.
+The Kentucky Wildcats have hit the over in 19 games, while Kansas State Wildcats games have gone over 16 times.
+The teams score 150.1 points per game, 4.6 more points than this matchup's total.
+Kentucky is 6-4 against the spread and 6-4 overall in its last 10 games, while Kansas State has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.